Later Life Letters

 Since 2000 your birth mother Mary had been living with your birth father John.
 John had been charged with very serious offences, which you can discuss with your parents or a social worker when you are older.

-When in March 2000 we received information that Mary was pregnant the we arranged to hold a Child Protection Conference (involving amongst others the social workers in the Social Services Department) in order to make a plan to protect you after your birth.
+When in March 2000 we received information that Mary was pregnant we arranged to hold a Child Protection Conference (involving amongst others the social workers in the Social Services Department) in order to make a plan to protect you after your birth.
 Mary and John attended this meeting and were aware of the conference decision that the local authority would seek an Emergency Protection Order should Mary continue to live with John, whilst an up-dated risk assessment was made regarding his attitude and intentions.
 In the event Mary and John did not agree to this suggestion.

-Following your birth on 11 May, it was explained to Mary and John, both by myself and by the Guardian ad Litem (an independent person appointed by the Court), that the Emergency Protection Order I had obtained from the Courts did not prevent Mary remaining with, and caring for, you in hospital.
+Following your birth on 11 May, it was explained to Mary and John, both by myself and by the Guardian ad Litem (an independent person appointed by the Court), that the Emergency Protection Order I had obtained from the Courts did not prevent Mary remaining with, and caring for you in hospital.
 However, she chose not to stay and left the same afternoon in the company of John.

-John denied that he was (or would be) a risk to your well being and proper development and Mary supported him in this, always maintaining that he had been wrongly convicted in the first place of these serious offences.
+John denied that he was (or would be) a risk to your well-being and proper development and Mary supported him in this, always maintaining that he had been wrongly convicted in the first place of these serious offences.

 As a result of going before the Court charged with these offences, John spent 18 months in a Young Offenders Prison.

 Both your birth parents declined to co-operate in the psychological and other assessment, which the local authority proposed to them.
-However, the first Court hearing in November 2000 was postponed when your birth father agreed, at the last minute, to undertake a "risk assessment" before two selected experts (one of his choosing, one of ours) but in the event, for his own reasons (which are unknown to me), he decided not to proceed.
+However, the first Court hearing in November 2000 was postponed when your birth father agreed, at the last minute, to undertake a risk assessment before two selected experts (one of his choosing, one of ours) but in the event, for his own reasons (which are unknown to me), he decided not to proceed.

 When the Court reconvened in December 2000 the Judge gave his approval to the Care Order, which gave us legal responsibility to secure your future with an adoptive family - namely Eric, Stephanie and Ellen.